-Normally Year 2 students may not take any modules at level 4 with the exception of level 4 language modules in the School of Languages, Linguistics and Film (30 credits maximum) and level 4 BSc/LMM modules (15 credits maximum).
+Normally Year 2 students may not take any modules at level 4 with the exception of level 4 language modules in the School of the Arts (30 credits maximum) and level 4 BSc/LMM modules (15 credits maximum).

 You may not take more than 30 credits outside ESH- or LIN prefixed modules.